 Due to the limited number of dorms, on-campus housing is NOT guaranteed for research visiting students, but you are more than welcome to apply in your application.
 To apply, simply check "Yes" on the Online Application System in response to the question regarding accommodation and then select your room preferences.

 Please note that the university dorm can only accommodate you during the visiting period for which you applied in your application.
-If you plan to arrive early or leave late, you will be responsible for your own accommodations.
+If you plan to arrive early or leave late, you will be responsible for your own housing.

 Visit the Accommodation section of our website for detailed information on the university dormitories.